nextflow-io/nextflow/docs/process.md

 A process using array jobs will collect tasks and submit each batch as an array job when it is ready.
 Any "leftover" tasks will be submitted as a partial array job.

 Once an array job is submitted, each "child" task is executed as an independent job.
-Any tasks that fail (and can be retried) will be retried in another array job without interfering with the tasks that succeeded.
+Any tasks that fail (and can be retried) will be retried without interfering with the tasks that succeeded.
+Retried tasks are executed directly rather than through an array job, in order to allow for the use of [dynamic resources](#dynamic-computing-resources).

 The following directives must be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire array job: